CesiumOS-org/ota_config/begonia.md

-• Synced with CesiumOS v2.7.2
+• Synced with CesiumOS v3.0 (27/09/20)
-• Kernel upstream to v4.14.197
+• Kernel upstream to v4.14.199
-• Fixed deep sleep issue
+• Enforced the build
-• Fixed more SELinux denials
+• Signed the build using release-keys
-• Updated build fingerprint to Coral's Aug build
+• Ship ThemePicker & SoundPicker